 I get so sad seeing how many “reading incentive” programs are required for a grade.
 We want students to enjoy reading and to choose to do it.
 When it comes to reading for pleasure, middle school is make-it-or-break-it time for some of these kids.
 We need to encourage them to read for pleasure, which is the primary aim of any reading incentive program.
 Requiring Reading Bingo or any other incentive program for a grade is counter-productive.

-I’ve included one Reading Bingo card below, and you are welcome to use it.
-The first one is a freebie, or you can download my other Bingo cards and sets from Teachers Pay Teachers.
-Best of all, unlike most of the online Reading Bingo cards that are usually for elementary students, all of the cards linked below were created specifically for middle schoolers!
+I’ve included a freebie Reading Bingo card (linked above).
+Give it a try, and if you and your students like it, you can download my other Bingo cards and sets from Teachers Pay Teachers (linked below).
+Best of all, unlike most of the online Reading Bingo cards that are usually for elementary students, I created all of my cards specifically for middle schoolers!